 "Surplus chasers," or individuals who contact foreclosed borrowers to convince the borrowers to pay them to obtain the surplus proceeds from the foreclosure sale, continue to target California homeowners in precarious situations.
 These surplus chasers sometimes charge exorbitant fees to collect the surplus proceeds that the borrower is already entitled to receive.
 To address this practice, this bill places a prohibition on any person from contacting, soliciting, or initiating communication with a foreclosed-upon homeowner until 90 days after the foreclosure sale has been recorded.
 This bill also makes a number of other changes to foreclosure law, including limiting trustees' liability for a good faith error in providing repayment or reinstatement information to a borrower after relying on information provided by the lender in good faith.
-This bill also amends the types of costs and expenses a trustee can collect to include costs and expenses that will be incurred in processing a mortgage reinstatement payment, and the recording of a notice of rescission.
+This bill also amends the types of costs and expenses a trustee can collect to include costs and expenses that will be incurred in processing a mortgage reinstatement payment, for the postponement of the trustee's sale, and in the recording of a notice of rescission.
+In addition, this bill makes numerous changes to the "AB 1079 post-sale bidding process" that allows certain, eligible bidders to bid on a foreclosed property within a certain timeframe from a winning bid being selected.
+AB 295 is substantially similar to AB 1043 that was passed by the Senate Judiciary Committee and the Senate last year before failing on concurrence in the Assembly.
+AB 295 also contains an urgency clause.
 This bill is sponsored and supported by the United Trustees Association.
-It has no known opposition.
+The Committee has not received timely opposition to this bill.